 Yes.
 The pilot of an airplane has the right to refuse to fly a passenger if they believe the passenger is a threat to the safety of the flight.
 The pilot's decision must be reasonable and based on observations of you, not stereotypes.
 If you are unfairly ordered off a plane, you can file a complaint with the airline or contact the ACLU Foundations of California at one of the numbers listed below.

 What should I do if I believe I have been added to a "no fly" or other national security list?

 If you believe you have been placed on the "No Fly List" because you were denied the right to board a plane, please consult this ACLU guide and follow the procedures described there.

 If you believe you were mistakenly placed on the "terrorist watch list" because you are regularly sent to secondary inspection or you see the label "SSSS" on your boarding pass, you can fill out a TSA form at their website.

 Please report any abuses or mistreatment to the ACLU Foundations of California.

 If you believe any of your rights were violated at an airport or land Port of Entry in California, please contact the ACLU Foundations of California.

-For San Diego International (SAN) Airport related complaints, or complaints related to any land Port of Entry from Mexico to California, please call 619-232-2121, ext.
-67 or visit ACLU Foundation of San Diego's website.
+- For San Diego International (SAN) Airport related complaints, or complaints related to any land Port of Entry from Mexico to California, please call 619-232-2121, and press “7” for an intake form, or visit ACLU Foundation of San Diego's website.